Best routes to do the Camino de Santiago by bicycle

 - Melide – Santiago de Compostela (53 km)

-The Camino del Norte connects the Basque city of Irún with Santiago de Compostela, traveling along the entire northern coast of Spain.
-A route that features irregular terrain, with constant ascents and descents but will reveal some of the most spectacular landscapes of the entire Camino de Santiago.
-Pedaling through trails and roads between the blue sea and the green Cantabrian mountain range is a delight for the senses.
-The Camino del Norte from Irún, with its 820 km, is the second longest Camino de Santiago, just behind the Vía de la Plata.
+The Northern Way connects the Basque city of Irún with Santiago de Compostela, traversing the entire Cantabrian coast.
+A route characterized by irregular topography, with constant ups and downs that will reveal some of the most spectacular landscapes of the entire Camino de Santiago.
+Cycling along paths and roads between the blue of the sea and the green of the Cantabrian mountain range is a true delight for the senses.
+The Northern Way from Irún, with its 820 km, is the second longest Camino de Santiago, only behind the Silver Way.

-The Camino del Norte will let you explore the Cantabrian coastline
+The Northern Way will allow you to discover the Cantabrian coastline

-Depending on your physical condition, the route can be completed in approximately two weeks:
+Depending on your physical condition, the journey can be completed in approximately two weeks:

 - Irún – Zarautz (47 km)